Advice for applicants

 Admission directly to the PhD

-All applicants must apply for one of the three research MPhils or the MRes in the first instance, or in exceptional cases a Cambridge MPhil in Economics.
+All applicants must apply for one of the three research MPhils or the MRes in the first instance, or in exceptional cases a Cambridge MPhil in Economic Research.

 In very rare cases, outstanding MRes applicants who have exceptional prior research experience (as evidenced by journal publications in reputable management journals) and substantial relevant research methodology training may be considered for entry to the PhD programme directly (without taking the MRes year in the first instance).
 In this case their MRes application would be transferred to the PhD.